klabsaudio/Chaperr/README.md

 1. Download the [zip file](https://github.com/klabsaudio/Chaperr/raw/master/Chaperr_Windows_x64.zip).
 2. Unzip the files.
 3. Move the .dll and the .vst3 to your plug-in folders.
-These can be :
+It can be :

 C:\Program Files (x86)\VSTPlugIns
 C:\Program Files\VstPlugins